Please view our selection of craft brews below. Go to our What's on Tap page to see what we are currently pouring.

 Named after the Saturday Night Live skit.
 While I was living out in the Seattle area I developed an appreciation of IPAs.
 Washington is the US capital of hop cultivation, and the local IPAs showcase that fact.
 Rock Eater is my version of an old school West Coast IPA.
 It has a great straw color and a classic Cascade and Citra hop nose.

 This beer is named after a good friend’s stepfather.
-I designed this beer to match how he described what he remembered as a traditional Scottish Ale.
+I designed this beer to match how he described what he remembered as a traditional Scotch Ale.
 Being that Ron is as Scottish as it gets, Ron’s Ale is full of malt forward caramel flavor.
 Don’t worry about bitter hops in this beer; it’s all about the malt.
 I’m able to create some unique complexity by using higher boiling temperatures for extended periods to caramelize the sugars in the wort.

 Named after my grandmother.
 Ruby was created for flavor by my brother Curry and I. It doesn’t fit into any specific category.
 Ruby is a red beer with obvious citrus and tropical fruit on the nose.
 This beer is easy drinking any time of year.